DarkLordDev/darklorddev/posts/all-es7-javascript-features-and-concepts-explained.md

 });
 ```

-This will be it I refered to [this blog check it out](https://afteracademy.com/blog/most-used-javascript-ecmascript-2015-es6-and-ecmascript-2016-es7-features-75682cd98596).
+This blog is refered to [this blog check it out](https://afteracademy.com/blog/most-used-javascript-ecmascript-2015-es6-and-ecmascript-2016-es7-features-75682cd98596).
 If you want to know more this blog page will be updated.